reuniware/Python_JS_Security/README.md

 arp.spoof on

-Then you need to launch the python script, eg. python3 udp_tcp_sniffer_4.py
+Then you need to launch the python script, eg. python3 udp_tcp_sniffer_4.py in another terminal and under the root account